REZ3X/rejaka_web/public/blog/posts/laravelSetup/index.md

 composer global require laravel/installer
 ```

-2. Wait a bit...
+2. Wait for the installation to complete.

 ![Laravel Version](./laravelversion.png "Laravel Version")

-3. Now create a folder for your project and dive in:
+3. Create a folder for your project:

 ```bash
 mkdir laravel_project && cd laravel_project